 Field-hunting tip

-Look in oxidized zones of cobalt-nickel sulfide ore deposits country — that is the host setting where aplowite typically forms.
+Look in oxidized zones of cobalt-nickel sulfide ore deposits country, the host setting where aplowite typically forms.
 If you start seeing epsomite, retgersite, gypsum in float, you are in the right ground.
 Field specimens usually show a granular to crusty, rare micro-crystals habit, so train your eye for that shape before scanning the outcrop.